top of page

 The short answer is that the course is live, and I trade my real portfolio for you to see.

-This isn’t a series of recorded videos where you “learn at your own pace”.
 The live aspect means you have direct access to me in real time to discuss and clarify any questions on the spot.

 Honestly learning the “textbook” stuff about options isn’t difficult.
 It’s the mentality and managing of the ongoing trades that trip people up.
 That’s where I’ve lost money.